Reviving product states in the disordered Heisenberg chain: Discussion

 In this work, we provided analytical and numerical arguments that this picture is not correct and that one can construct simple product states that show a complete absence of both thermalization and equilibration.
 The full many-body wavefunction exhibits high-fidelity revivals and local spin operators oscillate with large amplitudes.
 We demonstrated this for the prototypical disordered Heisenberg chain via large-scale tensor network numerics for systems of up to $L=160$ sites.
 Our results hold for arbitrary long times up to machine precision.

 We also argued that multiple such localized dynamical excitations exist in large systems, giving rise to a picture reminiscent of ``Hilbert-space fragmentation'' in systems with quantum many-body scars arising from kinematic constraints (see \cite{Moudgalya2022} and references therein).
-In contrast to scarred systems, in our case all of these features depend on the precise disorder realization and there is no clear and deterministic algebraic structure associated with the oscillating product states.
+Similar results have been found for systems showing so-called ``Stark many-body localization'', which are translationally invariant systems reproducing much of the MBL phenomenology \cite{Schulz2019,Nieuwenburg2019,Ribeiro2020,Scherg2021}.
+In this case, local oscillating observables can be proven to exist \cite{Gunawardana2021} using the concept of dynamical symmetries \cite{Buca2019}.
+In contrast to these disorder-free systems, in our case all of these features depend on the precise disorder realization.
+Therefore we do not expect a clean, emergent algebraic structure associated with the subspace spanned by states with multiple excitations, but also cannot rule out such a structure.
+We therefore leave a detailed investigation for future work.

+Basic MBL phenomenology has been successfully demonstrated experimentally using ultra-cold Fermions in optical lattices \cite{Schreiber2015} and trapped ions \cite{Smith2016}.
+Due to the efficient nature of our algorithm, it is in principle possible to calculate the non-equilibrating product states on the fly given a (quasi-)random disorder realization, even for relatively large system-sizes.
+Since the preparation of deformed domain-walls only requires precise single-site addressing for few of the spins (with the remaining spins being in large blocks of all up and all down) it should therefore be possible to observe the resulting revivals in present-day or near-future experiments.

 Our results were made possible by developing a method to systematically find fine-tuned initial product states.
 So far, no general and efficient method exists to find product states that resist equilibration and thermalization in general interacting many-body systems.
 Devising such an approach to study models that are currently believed to be thermalizing is a fruitful future direction.